magdesign/PocketVJ-CP-exh/docs/html/_sources/08_mapping.rst.txt

 **Receiver** => Set the mapper to be receiver

 .. note::
+    after selecting receiver, you need to reload the mapper, this can be simply done with reopening your preset

     sync works only with one video file in mapper

     no sync for slideshows